jeffalder/nr.yml/README.md

 ## Contributions

 Contributions are welcome.
 Submit an issue or (preferably) a PR!
+I'll get back to you as soon as I can.

 ## Code of Conduct